tinyplex/tinybase/site/guides/10_releases.md

 The new setTransactionChanges method lets you replay TransactionChanges (received at the end of a transaction via listeners) into a Store, allowing you to take changes from one Store and apply them to another.

+Persisters now provide a schedule method that lets you queue up asynchronous tasks, such as when persisting data that requires complex sequences of actions.

 ### Breaking changes